A mix of covers and songs by Styx, I’m just glad they decided to cover their…

 Like Kansas after them, Styx was a band divided.
 On the one hand, you had the hard-rocking ways of James Young (lead guitar/vocals).
 On the other, the more refined progressive tastes of Dennis DeYoung (keyboards/vocals).
 The pair reached a truce by divvying up the vocals and solos, but listeners are left to wonder where the band’s true loyalties lie.
 Is Styx a rock band trying to be a prog band or proggers with a penchant for rocking out?
 As it turned out, rock and prog remained sides of the same coin over the band’s career, although I was always happiest when they landed on heads.

 The band’s opening musical statement is a wonderful mess.
 Movement for the Common Man roughly shifts gears from hard rock (“Children of the Land”) to street dialogue (“Street Collage”) to a brief rock version of Aaron Copland’s Fanfare for the Common Man (years before ELP, btw) to a Genesis-styled prog piece at the end (“Mother Nature’s Matinee”).
-Styx clearly has ambitions, but you can see why Wooden Nickel wanted to reign them with professionally penned songs.
+Styx clearly has ambitions, but you can see why Wooden Nickel wanted to rein them in with professionally penned songs.
 The second number, Right Away, is a nearly note-for-note cover of the Head Over Heels songs.
 The chances are that you’ve never heard of Head Over Heels, and it seems a bit ghoulish that Wooden Nickel would use the charred remains of one aspiring rock group to ignite the career of another.